open-component-model/ocm/components/helmdemo/README.md

 # Building

 You can use `make` to build this component.
 You will have to adjust the variables at the top of the [makefile](Makefile) to your environment (at least `OCMREPO`).
-By default all artifacts are built in the `gen` folder of this project.
+By default, all artifacts are built in the `gen` folder of this project.

 The main targets are: